chrisprice/lunar-grid-guardian/README.md

 * **Life Support Power Level:** Shows the current power being consumed by the Life Support system (in Power units).
   * *Visual Style:* Could be an analog-style gauge.
-* **Colony Health Level (Local Reference):** Displays the current "Colony Health" score (0-100%), mirroring the display on the GO Panel for immediate reference when making decisions on this sub-panel.
+* **Colony Damage Level (Local Reference):** Displays the current "Colony Damage" score (0-100%), mirroring the display on the GO Panel for immediate reference when making decisions on this sub-panel.
   * *Visual Style:* For example, a numerical display or segmented bar matching the GO Panel's display.
 * **Emergency Restrictions Status Indicator:** A light indicating if emergency restrictions are active.
   * *Visual Style:* For example, a prominent warning light (e.g., flashing red or amber) when active.